 Taddele Maru, Mehari

-Professor Dr. Mehari Taddele Maru joined UNU-CRIS as virtual Visiting Research Fellow on 1 December 2020.
-In this capacity, he will develop amongst others a working paper on “The Geopolitics in the Red Sea and their impact on peace and security in the IGAD region” and a policy brief on “Barriers to free movement within the African Continental Free Trade Area (AfCFTA).
+Professor Dr. Mehari Taddele Maru was a virtual Visiting Research Fellow at UNU-CRIS.
+In this capacity, he developed amongst others a working paper on “The Geopolitics in the Red Sea and their impact on peace and security in the IGAD region” and a policy brief on “Barriers to free movement within the African Continental Free Trade Area (AfCFTA).

 Mehari Taddele Maru is Part-time Professor at Migration Policy Centre of the European University Institute, and he is also a member of the Centre’s Advisory Board.